How to Deal with a Ransomware Attack: 5 Key Steps to Consider

 How to avoid being a victim of such an intrusion?

 When it comes to ransomware, it’s important to say that the ransom is only the last part of a much more devastating attack.
-In most, if not all cases, the intruders have been inside your systems for over 200 days*** harvesting credentials, installing malware, stealing your data, and corrupting your backups.
+The median dwell time was particularly low for ransomware attacks, falling from nine days in 2022 to five days in H1 2023, harvesting credentials, installing malware, stealing your data, and corrupting your backups.

-Once the attack is set and ready to launch, they start encrypting your data and asking you to pay that sizeable ransom payment, this is the point where most organizations realize they have been hit with a ransomware attack.
-Three of the latest very public ransomware attacks asked for $20M and $50M payments, totally changing the outlook for 2021 and what clients and their insurance companies are willing to payout.
+Once the attack is set and ready to launch, they start encrypting your data and asking you to pay that sizeable ransom payment, this is the point where most organizations realize they have been hit with a ransomware attack. payments in the global survey handed over between $1m and $5m, with high-earning firms the most likely to fork out.
+The average payout by companies with revenues of more than $5bn a year was just under $2.5m.

 How Am I being attacked?